 In 2008, FireWise moved from being primarily an educational entity to actually achieving results on the ground.

-Pam Wilson, Executive Director
+Ashley Downing, Executive Director

 Rebecca Samulski, Assistant Director

 Rebecca has been with FireWise since 2011.
-She was raised in Montezuma County, spending much of her childhood as a resident of Mesa Verde National Park, where her Father was cross-trained to serve as a wildland firefighter.
+She was raised in Montezuma County, spending much of her childhood as a resident of Mesa Verde National Park, where her father was cross-trained to serve as a wildland firefighter.
 Rebecca received a B.A. in Anthropology from Fort Lewis College and a M.A. in Political Science from the University of Colorado.
 Rebecca and her husband Joe have two young sons.

 Rebecca’s knowledge about fire mitigation and preparedness comes mostly from growing up in the area, ecology classes, land use planning, and wildland firefighter training as a U.S. Forest Service seasonal employee.
 Rebecca also has many community organizing skills from a long history of community involvement, training and experience in leadership and facilitation, and volunteer management and administrative skills from her position as an administrative consultant to the Bridge Emergency Shelter Board of Directors.